The picture shows the tunnel of light, created by Laservision. Photo; Toke Odin Brorsson

 On the paper it says a quantum phenomenon or astrophysical phenomenon such as quantum tunnling, quantum teleportation or a white wormhole, and you may use one of these phenomenons to leave.

-The character shows you the way out; a tunnel of light leading up a staircase, and ending in front of a door, saying
+The character shows you the way out; a tunnel of light leads up a staircase, to a door.

 “I can’t promise that you’ll come back to the same world as you left, or that you won’t.
 But I can promise you that the world won’t be exactly as when you left it.”

-Passing through the door you come back to the bar lounge, and report by going to the barmaid and making the entanglement-movement with the hands.
+Passing through the door you come back to the bar lounge, and report to the barmaid by making the entanglement-movement with your hands.